ZombieGeeK0/Ryno/SECURITY.md

 This project is not aware of any vulnerability detected in the BETA version.
 Reporting on the other versions is in progress, as they are still under construction.

+WARNING

+The interactive console is under construction for the second version of Ryno.